Guy Smith: Founder of the Gun Facts Project

 38:38.62 – Brian David Crane

-Think he used the term deinstitutionalization as far as mental Health care goes.
-Yeah I see you nodding and smiling at the denationalization coupled with this increase.
+I think you used the term deinstitutionalization as far as mental health care goes.
+Yeah, I see you nodding and smiling at the deinstitutionalization coupled with this increasing use of..

 Yeah.